bootdotdev/blog/content/stories/a-guide-to-all-the-types-of-functions-in-python.md

 """
 ```

 The coroutine `chill` is called three times, and each instance of it blocks for a certain period.
 When a particular coroutine starts blocking it passes control to another coroutine.
-The coroutines in the example above blocks for 10 seconds in total but they perform their task in 5 seconds because they worked cooperatively.
+The coroutines in the example above block for a total of 10 seconds but they perform their task in 5 seconds in real-time because they worked cooperatively at the same time.

 ## Generators

-When regular functions get called they perform their task and return to their caller.
+When regular functions are called they perform their task and return to their caller.
 If they are called again they start execution from the beginning and return to their caller again.

 Generators are functions that can pause their execution after being called.
 If they are called again they resume from where they stopped previously.

 ```python
 def infCount():